Older Households Make Gains in Small Asset Unit Demand, Millennial Households Form the Largest Share

 Householder age provides a direct proxy for the collective preferences and priorities of households.
 This includes rental space requirements, location needs, property and neighborhood amenities, and unit rental price.

-Depicted below by the age of the householder, the age distribution within small asset multifamily skewed towards younger households in 20161.
+Depicted below by the age of the householder, the age distribution within small asset multifamily skewed toward younger households in 2016.
 Roughly half of all households in this asset class were headed by individuals younger than 40 years old.
-The majority of which were members of the millennial cohort.
+The majority of which were members of the millennial cohort.¹

-In comparison, due to higher rental prices and the lesser likelihood for having children, householders in this younger age segment form lower shares in the larger apartment asset and single-family rental categories — accounting for 37% and 44% of these households, respectively.
+In comparison, due to higher rental prices and the lesser likelihood for having children, householders in this younger age segment make up smaller shares in the larger apartment asset and single-family rental categories — accounting for 37% and 44% of these households, respectively.